Turbulent magnetic field amplification in binary neutron star mergers: Numerical setup

 where $T^t_{\phi}$ are just the time-azimuthal components of the stress-energy tensor for a perfect fluid.

 An informative way to analyze the results is by computing the distribution of the kinetic and magnetic energies over the spatial scales, simply called spectra hereafter, and defined respectively as:

 where $L=32$ km is the size of a dominion containing the densest part of the remnant over which we perform the fast Fourier transform (indicated here by the wide hat), $k \in [2\pi/L,\pi/\Delta]$ is the radial wavenumber, $<>_k$ is the average over the spherical surface in the Fourier space corresponding to a fixed radial wavenumber $k_r = k$, and $N = L/\Delta$ is the number of points per each direction (ensuring the correct normalization).
 For the magnetic spectra, we also calculate the poloidal and toroidal contributions separately.
 Further details of the numerical procedure to calculate the spectra can be found in~\cite{aguilera2020,vigano19,vigano20}.
+Notice that in those works the spectra was calculated using only the solution within the bulk of the remnant (i.e., by setting to zero the fields below a certain threshold density).
+Here, in order to preserve the large wavelength modes and to include at least partially the solution in the outer envelope, we decided not to modify the fields whatsoever.
+This choice comes at the price of not having periodic boundary conditions in our dominion, which will induce a artificial pile-up of energy at very high wave-numbers.
 With these spectrum distributions we can define the spectra-weighted average wavenumber

 with an associated length scale $\delta R = 2\pi/{\bar k}$ which represents the typical coherent scale of the structures present in the field.

 Although it is not the main goal of this article, we also compute the ejected mass and the GWs emitted by the system.
 The ejected mass is estimated from the flux of unbound mass crossing a sphere of radius $r$ far away from the source, namely